zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Also, don't forget images that other people have taken of you.
 - Apparently this photo was posted by a friend in 2009 when we visited Lambeau Field together.
 - Not every social network stays around.
 If you want to keep stuff, you can't bank on it existing forever.
+- Heck, Twitter is X now and that makes no sense.
 - Myspace, might actually be able to be resurrected, though.

 ---